 Parallel Performance Evaluation Using TAU

-Individual Sessions (Aug 29): Interested developers can schedule individual meeting times with the speaker, which can include hands-on work with their codes/projects (bring your own laptop if you wish to do this).
+August 22 Individual Sessions: Interested developers can schedule individual meeting times with the instructor, which can include hands-on work with their codes/projects (bring your own laptop if you wish to do this).
 These individual sessions must be scheduled in advance by contacting Blaise Barney at 422-2578 or firstname.lastname@example.org